rnakato/ShortCake/README.md

     # Example to activate "celloracle" environment
     singularity exec shortcake.sif run_env.sh celloracle python -c "import celloracle"

+It is also possible to log directly into the ShortCake container and work inside it using the command-line interface.

+    docker run --rm -p 8888:8888 rnakato/shortcake /bin/bash

 ## 5. Build the image from Dockerfile

 First, clone and move to the repository